davoe2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Write a program that prints all possible combinations of single-digit numbers.

 10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need

+11. Write a program that prints all possible different combinations of three digits.